 Downloading Tomb Raider: Anniversary PC Savegame and Profile Files

 This page pertains only to the Windows PC version of Tomb Raider: Anniversary.
-For the Macintosh version, please see here.
-For the Nintendo Wii version, see here.
-For Sony PSP saves, refer to the instructions included in each download file.
+For other versions of Anniversary, please see here.
 For other Tomb Raider games, see here.

 Tombraiders.net is not responsible for anything that happens to your computer as a result of downloading files or following advice given on this site or any linked site.
 I recommend taking the same precautions you would with any file you download from the Internet, including scanning the file with an anti-virus program, backing up your existing files before installing new ones, and following the instructions below, especially if you are unfamiliar with this process.